Emericen/lychee-assistant-release/README.md

-# Lychee Desktop Assistant - Releases
+# Lychee Assistant - Releases

 This repository hosts the official releases of **Lychee Desktop Assistant**, a desktop assistant that helps you control your computer and be more productive.